mkhisty/specialMatrix/README.md

 Average NP Inverse time:  0.06441826532325723
 ```

 In test.py, the n and d values have been chosen such that they prove the advantage of the specialMatrix library without taking up too much time.
-On different devices, they may need changing because for smaller matrices NumPy is still faster due to it utilizing the highly optimized LAPACK functions, while I made my own functions for the sake of it.
+On different devices, they may need changing because for smaller matrices NumPy is still faster due to it utilizing the highly optimized LAPACK functions, while I made my own functions for the sake of learning.

 If changes are needed, cmake can be run in the root folder, and the output of make must be put in the same directory as the python file